 You Want To Be An Inventor We receive many requests from inventors to help them promote their inventions.
 I am sorry to say that there are not enough hours in a day to do justice to such requests.
 InventorEd focuses on inventor-ENTREPRENEURS, with the emphasis on the entrepreneur part.
-We are interested in the inventors who want t make money, inventors who are contributing to society by creating jobs.
-While we do not have time to personally help each inventor we have created an inventor discussion group which has over a hundred members where you can get advice.
+We are interested in the inventors who want to make money, inventors who are contributing to society by creating jobs.
+While we do not have time to personally help each inventor we have created an inventor discussion group which has over three-hundred members where you can get advice.
 Unlike some other groups, this group has been carefully screened to make sure that sharks are not working the list.
 Inventors-L First - a WARNING: If you saw a slick TV or heard a radio ad offering to evaluate your invention, odds are it is a SCAM.
 The Federal Trade Commission has been busting these frauds right and left, but these companies change their names almost as often as honest people change their underwear.
 To learn more about this problem see: www.InventorEd.org/caution/ .
 If you have already been taken by one of these outfits see: www.InventorEd.org/scam/.
-If you are in Canada I suggest that you contact the Canadian Innovation Centre http://www.innovationcentre.ca located in Waterloo.
-Their phone number is (519) 885-5870, (800) 265-4559, A1 - 490 Dutton Dr, Waterloo, ON N2L 6H7, Canada.
-The best web site for Canadian inventors is www.Inventors.ca.
 This web site, http://www.InventorEd.org now represents over 14,000 hours of effort.
 Much of what I and other inventors have learned about inventing and marketing is available on the InventorEd web site or on other sites to which we have linked.
 And most important, all aspiring inventors benefit from interacting with other inventors.
 Many areas have inventor self help groups.
 Most of these groups meet once a month for several hours and have speakers which teach aspiring inventors about the invention process.
 InventorEd has the most comprehensive list of inventor groups at http://www.InventorEd.org/InvAssociationsList/.
-Information about Internet forums which help inventors are on my web page at: http://www.InventorEd.org/forums/ The best forum is for new inventors is Inventors-L, join it and ask your questions.
+Information about Internet forums which help inventors are on our web page at: http://www.InventorEd.org/forums/ The best forum is for new inventors is Inventors-L, join it and ask your questions.
 Take the time to review InventorEd-L's Old Archives. and our Current Archives.
+You must be subscribed to Inventors-L to be able to visit the current archives.
 If you are interested in breaking news about the invention business join our news feed at InventorEdNews.
 Another caution, not all persons on discussion groups are reputable.
 So always check our Caution List www.InventorEd.org/caution/list/ and similar lists before hiring anyone.
 Also, the lowest cost or no cost offers can be much more expensive than you think.
 One example being complaints about an InventNet person who tries to get inventors to make him a co-inventor.
 Did you know that a co-inventor or co-owner can sell your invention and not pay you a dime?
-Read about the liabilities at http://www.InventorEd.org/coinvention/.
-The best inventor magazine is Inventors Digest, see http://www.inventorsdigest.com/ Subscribe ASAP.
-Again, you need to exercise caution when dealing with people who advertise in Inventors Digest.
+Read about the liabilities at http://www.InventorEd.org/coinvention/. tmany years The best inventor magazine is Inventors Digest, see http://www.inventorsdigest.com/ but they were sold and the new owners are taking advertising from known invention promotion frauds.
+So today you need to exercise great caution when dealing with people who advertise in Inventors Digest.
 I have seen ads by vendors in the publication who are at best worthless, and at worst crooks.
-While I know that Inventor's Digest tries to weed out the bad apples it is still your responsibility to qualify all potential service providers yourself.
+Inventor's Digest has apparently embraced some very bad apples.
 There are a number of good

 books which contain valuable information.
 It is